Research Areas > Stormwater

 Research Theme: Stormwater

-Over the past 15 years, there has been growing recognition that urban runoff may be a primary cause of degradation in streams, the coastal ocean, and other receiving water bodies.
+In recent decades, there has been growing recognition that urban runoff may be a primary cause of degradation in streams, the coastal ocean, and other receiving water bodies.
 Degradation can be caused by several mechanisms, including: transfer via stormwater of contaminants that have accumulated on residential, commercial, and industrial land surfaces; contaminant transfer through dry-season runoff; direct discharge of effluent from wastewater or industrial facilities; and stream channel erosion due to greater volumes of discharged water resulting from hydromodification.

 The goal of SCCWRP's stormwater research program is to enhance understanding of the processes associated with stormwater runoff, and to develop models and other tools that can be used by managers to guide decisions about stormwater management.

 - Watershed Modeling

 - Runoff Characterization